mitul-kalariya/scrapping-webs/README.md

 ### Use of Selenium

-Yes, we used selenium to fetch {your use case }.
+Yes, we used selenium to fetch video url.
 To manage the selenium we are using [Web-Driver](https://pypi.org/project/webdriver-manager/) package and we are using `ChromeDriverManager`.